JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

     > You can also run the `./gradlew bootRun` command in the terminal.
     {:.note}

 2. Once the application starts, open the following URL: [http://localhost:8080](http://localhost:8080).

     You will see a page with a collection of messages in JSON format:

     ![Application output]({{ url_for('tutorial_img', filename='spring-boot-restful/spring-boot-output.png') }})

 ## Add database support

-In this section, you will create two endpoints to save and return the messages to the database:
+In this section, you will create two endpoints to save messages to the database, and retrieve them.

 1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
 Also add the `@Id` annotation before the `id` field.
   These annotations also require additional imports: